jlehrer1/jlehrer1/README.md

 <h1 align="center"> Julian Lehrer </h1>

 ### Who am I?
 Hello there!
 My name is Julian (he/him).
 I'm a graduate student at the University of California, Santa Cruz.
-I'm fascinated by mathematics, data science, and machine learning.
+I'm fascinated by mathematics, machine learning, deep learning and in particular, computer vision.

 If you'd like, you can check out my full resume [here](https://github.com/jlehrer1/resume/blob/master/resume/resume.pdf) and my personal website [here](https://julianlehrer.me/)